cloudfive/pushapi-ruby/README.md

 ## Usage

 Global configuration:

     CloudFivePush.api_key = "my_api_key"

 Sending a notification immediately to all your users:

     CloudFivePush.broadcast!
 "Hello from Cloud Five!"

 Send a notification to just some of your users:

-    message = CloudFivePush::Message.new
+    notification = CloudFivePush::Notification.new
-    message.message = "Hello from Cloud Five"
+    notification.alert = "Hello from Cloud Five"
-    message.user_identifiers = [123, 345, "something@example.com"] # use whatever you registered with on the mobile app
+    notification.user_identifiers = [123, 345, "something@example.com"] # Use whatever you registered with on the mobile app
-    message.send!
+    notification.notify!

 Schedule a notification to be sent in the future:

-    message = CloudFivePush::Message.new
+    notification = CloudFivePush::Notification.new
-    message.message = "Hello from Cloud Five"
+    notification.alert = "Hello from Cloud Five"
-    message.scheduled_at = Time.now + 3600 # 1 hour from now
+    notification.scheduled_at = Time.now + 3600 # 1 hour from now
-    message.send!
+    notification.notify!

 ## Contributing